KilDesu/brefer/readme.md

 If you don't want to use a Vite plugin and rather use Svelte's preprocess API, you can stop your configuration here and [skip to the next paragraph](#why).

-The Brefer's Vite plugin allows you to preprocess Svelte modules (`.svelte.js` files) as well as standard `.svelte` files.
+The Brefer's Vite plugin allows you to also preprocess Svelte modules (`.svelte.js` files).

 ```js
 // vite.config.js